obsidian-tasks-group/obsidian-tasks/docs/Queries/Sorting.md

 ### File Name

-1. `filename` (the filename of the file that contains the task, with its extension)
+- `sort by filename` (the filename of the file that contains the task, with its extension)
   - Note that tasks from different notes with the same file name will be sorter.

 > [!released]
 `sort by filename` was introduced in Tasks 1.21.0.

 ### Heading

-1. `sort by heading` (the heading preceding the task; files with empty headings sort before other tasks)
+- `sort by sort by heading` (the heading preceding the task; files with empty headings sort before other tasks)

 > [!released]
 `sort by heading` was introduced in Tasks 1.21.0.